 It can take up to 24 hours for your product to appear in Etsy’s search engine.
 So make sure you start sharing your post as soon as possible.

 You can publish as many listings as you like.
-I recommend starting with 3-5 products so people can get a clear idea of what you’re trading in your shop.
+I recommend starting with 3-5 products so people can get a clear idea of what you sell.

 You can also invest a little in your business by officially promoting your listing.
 By paying as little as $1 every day, you’ll be able to put your work out there.
-And increase the likelihood of finding new clients.
+This increases the likelihood of finding new clients.

 Last but not least, ask your friends and family for support.
-If they buy even a single product and give it a great review, your store will stand out and clients will trust you more.
+If they buy even a single product and give it a great review, your clients will trust you more.

 Of course, make sure your friends’ reviews aren’t completely biased and describe the product accurately!

-By investing some time in this business, you’ll be able to earn extra money and find new clients to inspire and collaborate with.
+By investing some time into your Etsy store, you’ll earn extra money and find new clients to inspire and collaborate with.